What does a Counseling Services Director do?

 How to become a Counseling Services Director?

-- Earn a bachelor's degree in counseling or a related field.
+- Obtain a master’s degree in counseling, social work, or a related field.

 How long does it take to become a Counseling Services Director?